vstehle/systemready-scripts/README.md

     error-if-contains:          # If present, the file contents is checked
       - <string>                # We issue an error if this string is present
       - ...                     # in the file
+    capsuleapp-esrt:            # If present, the file is
+				# CapsuleApp_ESRT_table_info.log and we check
+				# its GUIDs
   - dir: <dirname or pattern>
     optional:                   # If present, the directory can be missing
     min-entries: <integer>      # Optional